opendatasoft/ods-documentation/source/sourcing_and_processing_data/gallica.rst

 Field mapping format
 ^^^^^^^^^^^^^^^^^^^^

 To map a term to a field, the field name must be entered in the text input corresponding to the term mapping.
-To map a term to a constant value, the value must be entered, surrounded by backticks (`).
+To map a term to a constant value, the value must be entered, surrounded by backticks: `````.

 Standard terms
 ^^^^^^^^^^^^^^